 The Bottom Line on Weight Watchers Freestyle Program

 Weight Watchers Freestyle offers something for everyone.
-This new program is continues to promote SmartPoints, but now has more than 200 foods with a value of zero.
+This new program continues to promote SmartPoints, but now has more than 200 foods with a value of zero.
 On top of that, we like that there is research proving Weight Watchers helps people lose weight.

-However, there weight loss isn’t just eating right.
+However, their weight loss isn’t just eating right.
 You have to take into account exercise, healthy lifestyle changes and more.
 That’s why we think a weight-loss app is the perfect weight loss partner.